iamsayan/wp-last-modified-info/readme.txt

 * Allows you to display last modified info of all posts in the WordPress admin bar.
 * Allows you to display last modified author info in posts, pages.
 * Allows you to add last modified timestamp in post/page's custom field.
-* Allows you to edit last modified date and time from the post edit screen and quick edit screen also.
+* Allows you to edit last modified date and time from the post edit screen and quick edit screen as well.
 * You can also add template tags to your theme files.
 Go to the FAQ section for more information.
 * Elementor Dynamic Tags support with 'dateModified' schema markup.
 * And you can customize all and everything.